Lucy Wallace Porter: Collections

 In 1949 Porter donated the collection of photographs taken by the couple on their journeys to Europe to Harvard University's Fogg Art Museum.
 The collection is now held at Harvard's Arthur Kingsley Porter Teaching and Research Collection, Special Collections, Fine Arts Library.
 By the late 1970s the majority of the Porters' photographic history had been destroyed as a result of the 'deteriorating and highly flammable cellulose nitrate negatives'.
 Before their removal, 35 mm negatives were made at the Library.
 Dumbarton Oaks, Harvard's research center in Washington, D.C., had also made 2000 prints of photographs featuring Byzantine objects from the original nitrate negatives.
+The Department of Image Collections at the National Gallery of Art Library in Washington, D.C. has approximately 3,200 photographs of art and architecture taken by the Porters as well as an additional 6,400 photographs from Kingsley Porter's teaching and research collection.

 In the late 1980s, an exchange between the Getty Museum and Harvard's visual collections also resulted in some 2000 new prints from the Porters' Collection being made for the Getty.

 Photographs attributed to Porter are also to be found in the Conway Library's collection of architectural photographs at the Courtauld Institute of Art, London.
 This collection is currently (2020) being digitised as part of the Courtauld Connects project.